I want to get a hernia if I keep smoking this thing.

 We don't get distracted.

-But this is not the proponents of this are not bringing this forward as a distraction either.
+But this is not, the proponents of this are not bringing this forward as a distraction either.

-For a whole bunch of reasons.
+They're dead serious about this for a whole bunch of reasons.

 I'm glad you're here.